Psalm 139:13-14 says…

 Here’s a question you can use for self-coaching.
 Share your thoughts in the comments section or contact me directly.

-- If you were to describe what it means to be wonderfully made, how far would you go?
+- If you were to describe what it means for you to be wonderfully made, how far would you go?